o-pylypenko/draft-ietf-opsawg-discardmodel/draft-ietf-opsawg-discardmodel.md

 : The duration of the discards which helps to distinguish transient from persistent issues.

 FEATURE-DISCARD-CLASS:
-: The type or class of discards, which is crucial for selecting the appropriate of mitigation - for example: error discards may require taking faulty components out of service; no-buffer discards may require traffic redistribution; policy discards typically require no automated action
+: The type or class of discards, which is crucial for selecting the appropriate of mitigation - for example: error discards may require taking faulty components out of service; no-buffer discards may require traffic redistribution; intended policy discards typically require no automated action

 While FEATURE-DISCARD-SCOPE, FEATURE-DISCARD-RATE, and FEATURE-DISCARD-DURATION are implicitly supported by MIB-II {{?RFC2863}} and the YANG Data Model for Interface Management {{?RFC8343}}, FEATURE-DISCARD-CLASS requires a more detailed classification scheme than they define.
 The following information model defines such a classification scheme to enable automated mapping from loss signals to appropriate mitigation actions.